juju/charmstore/docs/API.md

 As a special case, if the filename in the charm metadata has no extension, any file name will be allowed.

+If *upload-id* is specified, it should refer to an already-uploaded blob (see the Uploads section in this document) and the hash parameter does not need to be specified, otherwise the resource will be read from the body of the HTTP request.

 ```go
 type ResourcesRevision struct {